Chanaka1215/IncubateLabs_Programming_Challenge/README.md

 # Chanlange "Create a web application for adding/searching hotels in Sri Lanka"
-programming chalange for the internship
+programming chalange from IncubateLab for the internship

    To solve the chalange I had to deal with front-end, back-end and Database development technologies, Here i have used Angular 2 framework as  front-end developments with HTML CSS and Angular Material Design.
 In oreder to develop the backend I have